AlessioZangarini/ProgettoTirocinio/readme.md

         bindIp: 127.0.0.1
     ```

-Optional steps, for checking DB operations in real time (windows)
+Optional steps, for checking database operations in real time

 1. Open MongoDBCompass (if installed)